PUR vs ZeroWater: An Objective, Data-Driven Analysis

 We used the chlorine test strip included in our Tap Score kit, which detected around 1 PPM of free chlorine in our tap water.

-We repeated the test on our filtered water, and 0 PPM of chlorine was detected, telling us that both filters had eliminated chlorine by 100%.
-We’d expected this given that both filters have an activated carbon element, which is commonly employed specifically for addressing chlorine tastes and odors in water.
+We repeated the test on our filtered water, and 0 PPM of chlorine was detected, telling us that both ZeroWater filters and the PUR Plus filter had eliminated chlorine by 100%.
+We’d expected this given that both filters have an activated carbon element, which is commonly used specifically for addressing chlorine tastes and odors in water.

 Minerals, Salts, & Hardness

-The PUR and ZeroWater pitchers use filters, not purifiers, which generally means that they target harmful contaminants while retaining healthy minerals and salts.
+The PUR and ZeroWater pitchers are filters, not purifiers, which generally means that they target harmful contaminants while retaining healthy minerals and salts.

-But ZeroWater’s marketing is heavily focused on the filter’s ability to reduce TDS, so we knew that our filtered water’s dissolved solids, minerals, and hardness concentrations would reflect this.
+But ZeroWater’s marketing is heavily focused on its filters’ ability to reduce TDS, so we knew that our filtered water’s dissolved solids, minerals, and hardness concentrations would reflect this.

-Our unfiltered water contained trace amounts of calcium, magnesium, and sodium, 90 PPM of hardness, and 137 PPM of total dissolved solids (TDS).
+Our unfiltered water contained trace amounts of calcium, magnesium, and sodium, along with 90 PPM of hardness and 137 PPM of total dissolved solids (TDS).

-Post-filtration in the ZeroWater, our water’s magnesium and sodium concentrations had been reduced by 100%, calcium by 99%, and hardness down to 0 PPM.
-Our water’s pH also dropped slightly to 7.0, but this didn’t concern us as it was still neutral.
+Post-filtration in the ZeroWater pitchers, our water’s magnesium and sodium concentrations had been reduced by 100%, calcium by 99%-100%, and hardness down to 0 PPM.
+The pH of our water also dropped slightly to 6.6 (Culligan ZeroWater) and 7.0 (Legacy ZeroWater).

-TDS was reduced down to 8 PPM, as we’d expected – although ZeroWater claims to reduce TDS to 0, and our included TDS meter gave a reading of 0 too, suggesting it isn’t a completely precise measurement tool.
+TDS was reduced down to 5 PPM (Culligan ZeroWater) and 8 PPM (Legacy ZeroWater), as we’d expected – although ZeroWater claims to reduce TDS to 0, and our included TDS meter gave a reading of 0 too, suggesting it isn’t a completely precise measurement tool.

 Zerowater tds meter